coderehan/Android-Security-Interview-Preparation/README.md

 🎯 Interview answer

-«"APK signing provides application identity and helps Android verify that an APK hasn't been improperly modified."»
+«"APK signing provides application identity and helps Android verify that an APK has not been improperly modified."»

 ---